SRAM / Sachs Internally Geared Hubs

 The following pictures were taken of a damaged hub that was NOT repaired.
 The parts shown are not necessarily in the right order and none are available as spares.

-Damaged pawl garter spring with suspension seal wiper spring.
-If they are the same thickness, they can often be a suitable replacement.
+Above is a picture of a damaged pawl garter spring and a suitable replacement taken from a suspension seal wiper (as long as they are the same thickness).
 The loop can be unconnected and shortened.
 Cut the female end not the male or you cannot reconnect it.
+See video link below.
 We sell custom USA made garter springs for $10 each.

 Above is the kit for a SRAM i-Motion 3 hub. $32 (plus shipping)